Learning DNF through Generalized Fourier Representations

 \paragraph{Organization of the paper:} We start with basic definitions and the preliminaries in Section \ref{sec:prelim}.
 The new BN induced Fourier basis is introduced in Section \ref{sec:basis} and the extension of the KM algorithm to arbitrary distributions is presented in Section \ref{sec:KM}.
-Sections~\ref{sec:chain}, \ref{sec:tree} and \ref{sec:lb} develop upper bounds and lower bounds for the spectral norm under chain and tree BNs, and Section~\ref{sec:Kjunta} develop bounds for $k$-junta distributions.
-The implications of our results for the learnability of DNFs are discussed in Section \ref{sec:learnDNF}.
+Sections~\ref{sec:chain}, \ref{sec:tree} and \ref{sec:lb} develop upper bounds and lower bounds for the spectral norm under chain and tree BNs, and Section~\ref{sec:Kjunta} develops bounds for $k$-junta distributions.
+The implications of our results for the learnability of DNFs and agnostic learnability of decision trees are discussed in Section \ref{sec:learnDNF}.
 Learning difference bounded tree distributions is developed in Section~\ref{sec:learnTrees}.
 Lastly, Section \ref{sec:conclusion} concludes with a summary and some questions for future work.